lipelix/busy-board/README.md

 ### Built and Deploy

-For this project, I used stuff from my toolbox:
+For this project, I used materials from my toolbox, debris, and some electronic components:
 - 🔫 Drill
 - ▲ Step drills to plastics
 - 🪛 Screwdriver